50 Airplane Trivia Facts You Won’t Believe You Never Knew

 The white lines behind a plane are vapor trails

 Ready for some fun airplane trivia?
 Those white lines in the sky are called vapor trails, or contrails, and they are the result of aviation fuel being burned.
 When the fuel is burned, it produces carbon dioxide and water, which condenses into tiny droplets behind a plane in the air.
 If you pay close attention, you can see that there’s always a gap between a plane and the vapor trails—that’s because it takes time for the gas to form as droplets.

 Plane doors can’t be opened during a flight

 One of the reassuring facts about airplanes is that it is impossible for plane doors to be opened during a flight.
 The cabin pressure, which is pushing against every square inch of the body of the aircraft, simply won’t allow those doors to open.
 While they won’t budge, you should never touch the airplane doors during a flight unless it’s an emergency.
-Even though it’s impossible, it’s still interesting to wonder what would happen if the airplane door were to open mid-flight.

 Flying in lightning is safe